Quick read: 5 Important points for Acne prone skin

 The term ‘acne’ commonly used as in the entire discussion above refers to ‘acne vulgaris’.
 Another condition called acne rosacea (or just rosacea) is seen more often in middle age women (especially with light fair skin).
 It manifests as redness of the cheeks and nose due to swelling and prominence of the small blood vessels in the area.
 It can also be associated with pimples just like in acne vulgaris.
 Some of the triggers include hot/spicy foods, alcohol, smoking, extreme temperatures, wind, emotional stress, intense physical activity and some drugs/cosmetics.
-Rosacea is treated by avoiding known triggers, and with medicines to reduce redness (like Brimonidine, Oxymetazoline), Anti-parasitic agents (like Metronidazole, Ivermectin) and anti-acne drugs like isotretinoin and doxycycline, and antihistamines or aspirin for itching and flushing symptoms.
+Rosacea is treated by avoiding known triggers, and with medicines to reduce redness (like brimonidine, oxymetazoline), anti-parasitic agents (like metronidazole, ivermectin), anti-acne drugs like isotretinoin and doxycycline, and antihistamines or aspirin for itching and flushing symptoms.
 Sometimes laser therapy may be tried.

 Folliculitis, Furuncles (Boils) and Carbuncles

 These refer to the infection and inflammation of the hair follicles and can occur in anyone at any age.
 The causative bacterium is usually Staph aureus.
 Common causes are improper hygiene, tight clothes, heat with moisture, cuts/injuries, and sometimes an underlying immune deficiency or poor nutrition.
 Folliculitis is a hair follicle infection confined to the upper outer layer of the skin (epidermis) while a furuncle implies deeper infection in the dermis.
 Furuncles can sometimes join together to form a larger carbuncle.
 These appear as pus-filled bumps (boils) and so can be confused with pimples, but are painful on touching, which differentiates them from acne.
 These are treated by topical antibiotics (like mupirocin, fusidic acid, framycetin, neosporin) and sometimes oral antibiotics in case of larger deeper infections.

 For any query, additional information or to discuss any case, write to email@example.com and be assured of a response soon.